South American Small Group Tour

 Accommodation: 1 night at Inkaterra Machu Picchu Pueblo or similar.

-Overview: This morning there will be an opportunity for a second entrance to the ruins so we can watch the mist rise over the mountaintop citadel.
+Overview: This morning there will be some free time to explore on your own.
 We will leave from Aguas Calientes at 10:50 am to travel to Ollanta Station in Cusco.
 From here we will be transferred to the colourful market at Chinchero.
 Afterwards we will be at leisure to stroll through Cusco’s narrow winding cobbled streets and admire the remains of its former splendour, much now covered by churches and mansions of the conquering Spaniards.
 This evening enjoy a Peruvian folk show and typical dinner at El Tunupa restaurant, which is walking distance from the hotel.

 Accommodation: 3 nights at Costa del Sol Ramada or similar.